JakubTesarek/dbgr/README.md

 ## Requests
 DBGR request is a function decorated with `@dbgr.request`.
-In it simples form it accepts two arguments.
+In its simplest form it accepts two arguments.
 First agument is the environment it was executed in.
-The second argument is a instance of `aiohttp.ClientSession`.
+The second argument is an instance of `aiohttp.ClientSession`.
 You don't have to return or log anything from your request.
 The ClientSession does all logging automatically.

 ### Names
 By default you execute your request with `$ dbgr r <function_name>`.
 Optinally you can change the name of the request with an argument: